 - Tables store the raw data.

-- Forms provide a structured way to add or edit that data.
+- Forms provide a structured way to manage and add data.

-- Queries pull information from tables based on your needs.
+- Queries pull specific info from tables based on your needs.

 - Reports present the results in a readable format.